 USC-- University of Southern California, Jan Chen's alma mater

 Onstot cabin --- next to Onstot Cooper This is the only original building in the historically recreated New Salem village

 Rutledge Tavern --- Lincoln was a boarder here

 Sangamon River --- where Lincoln poled his flatboat

 http://www.lincolnsnewsalem.com --- a map of New Salem village with locations Fred mentions

-Fred and I visited New Salem and Springfield in the summer of 1968 as part of our honeymoon trip.
-We have a photo of Fred at the entrance to the cabin.
-Return visits were made.
-Springfield, New Salem, and locations related to Lincoln and the Civil War were favorite stops on our visits back East.
+Fred and Joan visited New Salem and Springfield in the summer of 1968.
+They have a photo of Fred at the entrance to the cabin.
+Return visits were made to Springfield, New Salem, and locations related to Lincoln and the Civil War.

 Old State Capitol Illinois -- http://www.illinoishistory.gov/hs/old_capitol.htm

 Illinois State Route 97 --- east west highway near Springfield